Getting started with Maestro

 Before you start, please check you have the following:

-A Cloud 66 Account — If you don’t already have one, sign up for a Cloud 66 account.
-There is a free community plan and you'll get full unlimited access to all products free for 14 days.
+- A Cloud 66 Account — If you don’t already have one, sign up for a Cloud 66 account.
+You’ll get free unlimited access to all products for 4 weeks.

-Container Images to deploy — These can be images you’ve built with Skycap or your own pre-built images that are hosted in an image repository.
+- Container Images to deploy — These can be images you’ve built with Skycap or your own pre-built images that are hosted in an image repository.

-A Cloud Account or Your Own Servers — See below.
+- A Cloud Account or Your Own Servers — See below.